RV Compliance – Here’s how to know

 State and Territory authorities administer the use of vehicles, roadworthiness and approval of modifications for vehicles already in service.

-Currently, caravans and trailers under 4.5 tonne ATM do not undergo VSS processing.
+Currently, travel trailers and trailers under 4.5 tonne ATM do not undergo VSS processing.
 Self-certification is permitted.
 The maker or importer declares the vehicle complies with the Motor Vehicle Standards Act.
 New legislation will reinforce this.

 ‘Oils aunt necessarily oils’

-Since 1989, caravans and camper-trailers must have a valid Trailer Plate.
+Since 1989, travel trailers and camper-trailers must have a valid Trailer Plate.
 Buyers reasonably expect that plate’s information is correct.
 However, in many instances it has not been.

 The Plate is legally required to show: